*This article has been updated in August 2021.*

 Being Rejected for Rental Vehicles Is Just One of Many Long-Term DUI Consequences

-When you need to rent a vehicle, and can’t because of a past DUI conviction, it can be devastating.
+It can be devastating when you need to rent a vehicle and can’t because of a past DUI conviction.
 This is only one of the numerous long-term effects when convicted of a DUI.

-If you have been arrested for a DUI, it is imperative that you contact a defense attorney immediately.
-An attorney can hopefully negotiate a lesser plea, or possibly get the case dropped with the right amount of evidence.
+If you have been arrested for a DUI, you must contact a defense attorney immediately.
+An attorney can hopefully negotiate a lesser plea or get the case dropped with the right amount of evidence.
 One thing you should never do is plead guilty or make a deal with the prosecution without consulting a criminal defense attorney first.

 Just some of the long-term consequences outside of jail time and fines include:

 - Loss of Employment – If you have to serve time in jail, it is unlikely your employer will hold your place at work – especially if you are gone for several Also, if your job requires you to drive a company vehicle, you may no longer be eligible for employment.
 Some jobs, such as school teachers, do not allow individuals with a criminal record to be eligible.
 Therefore, you may have to change careers entirely.

 - Government Benefit Programs – Certain programs will prohibit benefits from going to those with criminal convictions.